davidorban/sensayhack-402/README.md

 ## 🚀 Overview

 This project demonstrates how to integrate the Coinbase x402 protocol with the Sensay API to require cryptocurrency payment before an AI Replica responds to user messages.
-It serves as a reference implementation for developers looking to monetize AI chat interfaces.
+The first two messages are free, and payment is required starting from the third message.
+This serves as a reference implementation for developers looking to monetize AI chat interfaces.

 ## 💡 How It Works